ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/01-Lists.md

 }
 ```

+**remark: Maybe add the expected result here as screen shot**
 ## Summary

 In the first part, we have learned how to expose a list of database entities through GraphQL.
-We also explore resolver dependency injection and how to register the `DbContext` with the execution engine.
+We also explored resolver dependency injection and registered the `DbContext` with the execution engine.